<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 2 min read

-5 Creative DIY Fire Pit Ideas You Can Totally Make at Home
+5 Creative DIY Fire Pit Ideas You Can Make at Home

-5 Creative DIY Fire Pit Ideas You Can Totally Make at Home
+5 Creative DIY Fire Pit Ideas You Can Make at Home

-There's a reason s'mores and smiles are all common sights around a backyard fire pit.
-The backyard fire pit is kind of a national symbol of warm weather togetherness: friends, family, and neighbors can all huddle around for warmth and welcoming conversation under clear skies.
+There's a reason s'mores and smiles are common sights around a backyard fire pit.
+The backyard fire pit is, essentially, a symbol of warm-weather togetherness: friends, family, and neighbors can all gather for warmth and welcoming conversation under clear skies.

 Various fire pit ideas.Photo credits: dewey302, The Interior Frugalista, HGTV, mustaddfabricsoftener.com via Bob Vila.

 But there's definitely a difference between "a pleasant, controlled backyard bonfire" and "a pile of stones and burning wood."
-If a nice fire pit sounds like a big to-do, don't worry – as long as you've got the space, you can use these easy, fun, creative fire pit ideas to put together a pit you'll actually want to sit around!
+If a nice fire pit sounds like a big to-do, don't worry—as long as you've got space, you can use these easy, fun, and creative fire pit ideas to put together something you'll actually want to sit around!

 Creative Fire Pit Ideas You Can Make in Your Backyard

-Whether you don't have the time or don't consider yourself a crafty person, these fun fire pit concepts can bring out the exterior designer in anyone.
+Even if you don't consider yourself a crafty person, these fun fire pit concepts can bring out the exterior designer in anyone.
 Plus, you can find lots of the materials you need to tackle outdoor projects like a fire pit at ReStore!

 No matter what style you choose, be sure to add a couple inches of sand in the bottom of your DIY fire pit to avoid a flame hazard!